MicrosoftDocs/power-automate-docs/articles/process-advisor-security.md

 - User create, read, write, delete, append, append to, assign and share permissions on the Process table (Customization tab)
 - User create, read, write, delete, append, append to, assign and share permissions on the PM Inferred Task, PM Recording and Workflow Binary tables (Custom Tables tab)

-!Note
+>[IMPORTANT]
-The Process Mining Application User is an internal security role used by Process Advisor.
-This security role shouldn't be assigned to users.
+>The Process Mining Application User is an **internal security role** that process advisor uses.
+Do no assign this security role to users.

 ## Privacy